Videographer in Copenhagen

 • Consistency across multiple projects — not one lucky edit

-If you are planning a conference in Denmark, for example, your team should already talk about stage coverage, breakout sessions, and behind-the-scenes capture as standard deliverables.
+If you are planning a conference in Denmark, your team should already talk about stage coverage, breakout sessions, and behind-the-scenes capture as standard deliverables.

-Watch a real example from our event production with Google.
+Watch a real example from our event production with Google at Slush Helsinki.

 3) Make audio quality a deal-breaker (especially for panels and podcasts)